 You are able to access your Nexus Wallet by a Decentralized Login System, anywhere, anytime, by simply downloading the application and logging in (via username, password, and pin).
-A huge advantage of the Nexus Wallet is that users will no longer have the burden of storing private keys on a hard drive or hardware wallet, or rely on third party custodian services.
+A huge advantage of the Nexus Wallet is that users no longer have the burden of storing private keys on a hard drive or hardware wallet, or rely on third party custodian services.
 A wallet.dat file for key storage (a common necessity in legacy blockchain systems) is no longer required.

 View live market data from Bittrex and Binance, monitor market liquidity, and view the history of past market trends.